scarolan/grafana-cloud-tutorial/01-the-journey-begins/README.md

 >
 > Bookmark your stack's URL for quick and easy reference later.
 Your stack URL looks like this: https://YOURSTACKNAME.grafana.net

-## Step 2: Enable the Infinity Plugin and Datasource ♾️
+## Step 2: Enable the Infinity Plugin and Data Source ♾️

 Next, you’ll enable a plugin that will help us pull in weather data from the US National Weather Service API.